 Ideas were reviewed by experts and voted on by the public.
-The top ten ideas will present their ideas for additional cash prizes at Pitch Day on April 2, 2015, 5-9pm, FCN Quad E. Those selected ideas will have five minutes to describe their business idea more fully as they present to a panel of judges.
+The top ten ideas will present their ideas for additional cash prizes at Pitch Day on November 18, 2015, 5-9pm, Dining Room D. Those selected ideas will have five minutes to describe their business idea more fully as they present to a panel of judges.

-There is a total of $3000 in prizes for Pitch Day winners.
-Additionally, there is a special Design Change category for ideas that relate to healthy food or mobility with an additional $5000 in prizes.
+There is a total of $5000 in prizes for Pitch Day winners.
 Prizes may be split among several worthy projects in each category according to the determination of the panel of judges.
 Final pitch presentations should describe your product or service, the target customer or user, the market potential of the idea, identify competitors, and demonstrate how the idea is different from the competition.